Advertise Lake Vacation Rentals

 Surrounded by the stark and rugged beauty of Central Arizona's Superstition Wilderness in the Tonto National Forest, Apache Lake is the perfect destination for anyone who enjoys soaking up breathtaking mountain views, watching the local wildlife, hiking, camping, fishing, boating, or other outdoor activities.

-Apache Lake is one of four reservoirs on the Salt River that form a continuous chain of lakes almost 60 miles long.
+Four reservoirs on the Salt River, including Apache Lake form a chain of lakes almost 60 miles long.
 In the early part of the twentieth century, a series of dams were built on the river as part of the Salt River Project, which, at last, provided flood control and a stable water supply to the Phoenix area.
 The Project was completed in cooperation between the Salt River Valley Water Users' Association and the Bureau of Reclamation to provide for electricity generation and water supply.

 Apache Lake was created five miles downstream from the much larger Lake Roosevelt with the completion of Horse Mesa Dam in 1927.
 Filling the bottom of the canyon where it lies, this long and narrow lake is the second largest of the four sister lakes.
 It is 17 miles long with a 41 mile shoreline and a surface area of 2,568 acres.
 Boasting complete lake facilities, Apache Lake has been a popular year-round destination for outdoor family fun since its opening.